What are the symptoms of Cataracts?

 • Cloudy or blurred vision

-• Needing brighter light to read and carry out other activities
+• Needing brighter light to read or perform close tasks

 Cataracts are prevalent and can come about due to several conditions: